stelcodes/nuzzle/README.md

 - `transform`: Returns your config after Nuzzle's transformations.
 - `transform-diff`: Pretty prints a colorized diff of your config before and after Nuzzle's transformations.

-All three functions have exactly the same interface:
+All these functions accept a single argument: the config map.
-- They require no arguments.
-- They accept keyword arguments which you can use to override the values of your configuration file.

 ```
 clj -Sdeps '{:deps {codes.stel/nuzzle {:mvn/version "0.5.320"}}}'